 Preparing Your Beef For The Food Dehydrator

-Once you’ve selected your cut of meat, you’ll want to trim as much of the fat as possible.
+Once you’ve selected your cut of fresh meat, you’ll want to trim as much of the fat as possible.
 Then you’ll want to cut the meat as thin as possible.
 You can use a sharp chef’s knife, or even a meat slicer if you have access to one.

 Slice with the grain of the meat for tougher jerky.
 Cut against the grain if you want tender, chewier beef jerky.

 Once you’ve sliced your meat, you’ll want to freeze it for 1 – 2 hours.
 This creates more even, uniform slices that are easier to work with.
 Then you’ll want to marinate and season your jerky in whatever way you desire.
+Consider using curing salt in your marinade to enhance food safety.

 Now you’re ready for the food dehydrator